 *Data for total number of registered physicians in Canada was compiled was compiled from CIHI data12-15.
-CIHI Data for total physicians disciplined in 2009 is not available; we utilized 2008 data in lieu of this number to calculate an estimated proportion.
+CIHI Data for total physicians registered in 2009 were not available; we utilized 2008 data in lieu of this number to calculate an estimated proportion.

 Table 3: The types of physician violations disciplined in Canada between 2000-2009